PrivateCaptcha/self-hosting/README.md

 <details>
 <summary>Tips for local use</summary>

 To run Private Captcha only locally, use `privatecaptcha.local:8080` instead of `yourdomain.com`.
-To make it work, you need to add few lines to `/etc/hosts` file:
+To make it work, you need to add a few lines to `/etc/hosts` file:

 ```
 127.0.0.1       portal.privatecaptcha.local